California's 39th congressional district: 2022

+Results

 Historical district boundaries

 The 39th congressional district was originally one of five reapportioned to California after the 1970 United States census.

 From 1993 to 2003, the 39th congressional district was a Republican stronghold.
 In 2003, this territory was mostly redesignated into the neighboring 40th congressional district and 42nd congressional district.
 From 2003 to 2013, the 39th district was represented by Linda Sánchez, who now represents the 38th congressional district.